y3rbiadit0/gpu-comm-benchmark/oneccl-unisa.md

 The NCCL-enabled oneCCL fork is used with its bundled Intel MPI, not Leonardo OpenMPI, for `sycl_oneccl`.

-The `sycl_oneccl_vector_add` executable calls MPI directly for setup and validation, so its linked MPI and oneCCL's dynamically loaded MPI must match.
+The `sycl_oneccl` executables call MPI directly for setup and validation, so their linked MPI and oneCCL's dynamically loaded MPI must match.
 Mixing an OpenMPI-linked executable with oneCCL loading Intel MPI fails during transport initialization.

 The Leonardo `leonardo-sycl-oneccl` preset enables bundled MPI mode and uses: